 What new programs and policies should public housing authorities be testing?

-Throughout September, Urban Institute scholars will offer evidence-based ideas for programs and policies public housing agencies can test through the US Department of Housing and Urban Development’s Moving to Work Demonstration.
+Throughout this month, Urban Institute scholars will offer evidence-based ideas for programs and policies public housing agencies can test through the US Department of Housing and Urban Development’s Moving to Work Demonstration.

 Our systems for delivering housing assistance to America’s poorest families are facing critical challenges and are in desperate need of fresh thinking and innovation.